 Strengthening governance continues to be one of Craigdale's strategic objectives as contained within our Business Plan for 2019 - 2023.
-We have continued to strengthen our governance and our engagement plan from the Scottish Housing Regulator recognised this when we were classed as being fully compliant with a high level of assurance and the SHR needed no further assurance from us apart from the usual regulatory returns.
+We have continued to strengthen our governance and our engagement plan from the Scottish Housing Regulator recognised this when we were classed as being fully compliant with a high level of assurance and the SHR needed no further assurance from us apart from the usual regulatory returns and a review of our staffing action plan on a quarterly basis, this expected to be complete by Q3 of this year.
 We will continue to ensure excellent governance is embedded within the organisation as Craigdale grows from strength to strength.

-We are now governed by a Board of 11 members, with 7 longer term members and at the AGM recruited 4 new board members.
+We are now governed by a Board of 11 members, with 8 longer term members and at the AGM recruited 3 new board members.
 The new Members bring a wealth of experience in governance, maintenance and community investment; are a welcomed addition to the governing body and complement and enhance the experience and skill set held by the current governing body members.